jpawlowski/Azure-AD-Licensing-DB/README.md

 ## Product license

 This is the billing level of Microsoft online products and services.
 It is a collection of service plans (see [below](#service-plan)) that are bundled together in order to sell them as a single product.
-There could be different varieties of product license plans, offering the same service with a different feature set, or in different combinations.
+There could be different variants of product license plans, offering the same service with a different feature set, or in different combinations.

 Product license plans are assigned to users either directly or indirectly, using group-based licensing.